civican/legisinfo/44-1/bills/C-69/bill_text.md

 ### Section 16

-      **(1)** The Commissioner, a person appointed under subsection 4(4), **the Senior Deputy Commissioner, a person appointed under subsection 7.2(2)**, a Deputy Commissioner and any person appointed under section 10 **must** not accept or receive, directly or indirectly, any grant or gratuity from a financial institution, a bank holding company, an insurance holding company or the external complaints body or from a director, officer or employee of any of them and a financial institution, a bank holding company, an insurance holding company and the external complaints body, and any director, officer or employee of any of them, **must** not make or give any such grant or gratuity.
+      **(1)** The Commissioner, a person appointed under subsection 4(4), the Senior Deputy Commissioner, a person appointed under subsection 7.2(2), a Deputy Commissioner and any person appointed under section 10 must not accept or receive, directly or indirectly, any grant or gratuity from a financial institution, a bank holding company, an insurance holding company or the external complaints body or from a director, officer or employee of any of them and a financial institution, a bank holding company, an insurance holding company and the external complaints body, and any director, officer or employee of any of them, must not make or give any such grant or gratuity.

-      **(1.1)** The Commissioner, a person appointed under subsection 4(4), **the Senior Deputy Commissioner, a person appointed under subsection 7.2(2)**, a Deputy Commissioner and any person appointed under section 10 **must** not accept or receive, directly or indirectly, any grant or gratuity from a payment card network operator or any of its directors, officers or employees, and **a** payment card network operator or any of its directors, officers or employees **must not** make or give any such grant or gratuity.
+      **(1.1)** The Commissioner, a person appointed under subsection 4(4), the Senior Deputy Commissioner, a person appointed under subsection 7.2(2), a Deputy Commissioner and any person appointed under section 10 must not accept or receive, directly or indirectly, any grant or gratuity from a payment card network operator or any of its directors, officers or employees, and a payment card network operator or any of its directors, officers or employees must not make or give any such grant or gratuity.

-      **(1.2)** The Commissioner, a person appointed under subsection 4(4), the Senior Deputy Commissioner, a person appointed under subsection 7.2(2), a Deputy Commissioner and any person appointed under section 10 must not accept or receive, directly or indirectly, any grant or gratuity from a participating entity or **the technical standards body**, or any of their directors, officers or employees, and a participating entity or the technical standards body, or any of their directors, officers or employees, must not make or give any such grant or gratuity.
+      **(1.2)** The Commissioner, a person appointed under subsection 4(4), the Senior Deputy Commissioner, a person appointed under subsection 7.2(2), a Deputy Commissioner and any person appointed under section 10 must not accept or receive, directly or indirectly, any grant or gratuity from a participating entity or the technical standards body, or any of their directors, officers or employees, and a participating entity or the technical standards body, or any of their directors, officers or employees, must not make or give any such grant or gratuity.

   **(2)** The portion of subsection 16(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** Every person, financial institution, bank holding company, insurance holding company, payment card network operator, **participating entity or technical standards body** that contravenes subsection (1), (1.1) or **(1.2)** is guilty of an offence and liable
+    **(2)** Every person, financial institution, bank holding company, insurance holding company, payment card network operator, participating entity or technical standards body that contravenes subsection (1), (1.1) or (1.2) is guilty of an offence and liable

 ### Section 212